Yoko Ono/Plastic Ono Band: Critical reception

 Yoko Ono/Plastic Ono Band was released through Apple Records to considerable critical disdain on 11 December 1970, at a time when Ono was widely blamed for the recent break-up of The Beatles.
 It peaked at number 182 during a three-week run on the Billboard album chart in the United States, and failed to chart in the United Kingdom.
 Among the few favorable contemporary reviews were those of Billboard, which called it "visionary", and Rolling Stone critic Lester Bangs, who called it "the first J&Y album that doesn’t insult the intelligence—in fact, in its dark confounding way, it’s nearly as beautiful as John’s album… There’s something happening here."
+He further stated, "It wasn't until the long freak-out on the back of the live Toronto LP that Yoko began to show some signs that she was learning to control and direct her vocal spasms, and John finally evidenced a nascent understanding of the Velvet Underground-type feedback discipline that would best underscore her histrionics."